 Tailwind CSS tutorial for graph visualization

 Our article on how to build a React graph visualization app using Styled Components is one of our most popular developer guides.
-In this Tailwind CSS tutorial, we’ll show you another way to customize your ReGraph app.
+In this tutorial, we’ll show you another way to customize your ReGraph app, using version 4 of Tailwind.

 What is Tailwind CSS?